 - Open the notebook

-- Pin Notebook to the sidebar
+- Pin Notebook

-- Change the cover
+- Change Cover

-- Move to trash
+- Move to Trash

 For your grouped notebooks you can only open or rename the group.
 You can select multiple documents to:

-- Change cover
+- Change Cover

 Noteshelf can change the cover on many notebooks at once.
 You can also rename your notebooks with the same title and the app will create versions of that title.

-- Choose the colour for your user interface.
+- Choose your user interface colour

 - Quick Access Gesture

-- Thumbnail gesture
+- Thumbnail Gesture